 This gives fans a chance to form their own opinions about its meaning.
 And allows the video release to help tell the artistic point of view of the song through a strong visual.

-To summarise, before you release your music you should ask yourself the following questions:
+To summarize, before you release your music you should ask yourself the following questions:

 Using a combination of synergy, planning, and focus will give you a huge advantage in finding the best time to release music.
 And you can prove to Mick Jagger that he isn’t the only musician with time on his side!